 Changes to Customer Data Allowances

-DigitalPath Inc. is no longer throttling customers who have exceeded their data allowance during business hours of 8AM to 5PM on certain plans.
+DigitalPath Inc. is no longer throttling customers who have exceeded their data allowance during business hours on certain plans.
 We will continue to dynamically adjust our network as capacity allows until people are able to return to work.

 If you find yourself running out of data, https://www.digitalpath.net/about/data for tips on how to reduce your data usage.